The Do’s and Don’ts of Detailing Your Interior

 DO: Dust before you vacuum

-Using a high-quality microfiber towel, start at the top of the car and work your way down wiping every surface.
+Using a high-quality microfiber towel, wipe every surface starting at the ceiling and working your way down.
 The microfiber will trap any loose dirt and dust and save you time when you vacuum.

 Brush out your vents.
 Use some small detail brushes to clean out these spaces where dust and dirt accumulate.
 A little TLC goes a long way here.